Mažeikiai: Economy

+In 1980 an oil refinery plant Mažeikių Nafta was opened.
+Today it is one of the largest industrial plants in Lithuania.
+In 1999, it was privatized and sold to an American company Williams International.
+In 2001, facing financial problems, Williams sold the refinery to Yukos.
+However, Yukos ran afoul with the Russian government and, facing bankruptcy, sold the refinery to PKN Orlen in 2006.
+In 2004, Mažeikių Nafta financed the construction of the New Church of Saint Francis of Assisi.

 Culture

 In 1928 the Mažeikiai Museum was founded by teacher Stasys Ličkūnas.
 According to the official website of the Mažeikiai district municipality, the museum preserves and exhibits archaeological, historical, ethnographic, and folk art collections of the Samogitia region.

 Mažeikiai has one of the largest cultural centres in Lithuania.
 It was established in 1946 as a culture house.
 In 2005 it moved to a new building which has three halls: the great hall contains 750 seats, the small hall has 250 seats, while the entertainment hall has up to 500 seats.
 The centre has 20 amateur art collectives.

 In 1922 a public library was founded in the city.
 In 1975 it moved to a new three-story building.
 In 1976 it became a central library in the district with 21 rural and 2 urban branches.